-Your email list is so valuable and it’s the one thing that you actually own in your business.
+Your email list is so valuable.
+It’s the one thing that you actually own in your business.
 Launching without is fine and more than doable, but less than ideal.

-When it comes to social media you’re at mercy of the ever changing algorithms, and even your blog is somewhat at the mercy of Google and the SEO powers that be.
+When it comes to social media you’re at mercy of the ever changing algorithms.
+Even your blog is somewhat at the mercy of Google and the SEO powers that be.

 Your email list, on the other hand, is entirely yours.
-If you send an email you know that it’s going to be at the top of your audience’s inbox, and you can even cater your campaigns to send at optimized times based on your audience's’ time zones.
+If you send an email you know that it’s going to be at the top of your audience’s inbox.
+You can even cater your campaigns to send at optimized times based on your audience’s’ time zones.

 So if your course is created and you’re ready to go, launching without a list won’t be the end of the world.
 But it is something you probably only want to do once.
 You can start building your email list with the people who sign up for your school, and from there you can start employing new email growth strategies.